nexmo-se/websocket-server/README.md

 Detects DTMF events received from Vonage Voice API platform.<br>

-That capability is also used for when connecting a WebSocket with an outbound PSTN call, near the beginning of the session, the first received DTMF '#' (as sent by the Voice API application of that purpose) signals that non silence inbound audio packets start to flow in, as corresponding outbound PSTN call just got answered<br><br>
+That capability is also used for when connecting a WebSocket with an outbound PSTN call, near the beginning of the session, the first received DTMF '#' (as sent by the Voice API application for that purpose) signals that non silence inbound audio packets start to flow in, as corresponding outbound PSTN call just got answered.<br><br>